 - Already today 21% of consumers see chatbots as the easiest way to contact a business – Ubisend.

 - Eight out of 10 businesses have already implemented or are planning to adopt an AI-enabled customer service solution by 2020 – Oracle.

 - AI bots will power 85% of customer service interactions by 2020 – Gartner.

 Artificial Intelligence for Help Desk

-When it goes about AI and automated customer service, most of our customers would ask for some intelligent chatbot.
+When it goes to AI and automated customer service, most of our customers would ask for some intelligent chatbot.
 That’s probably the most widespread AI application for the support area.
-However, we prefer using a holistic approach to AI powered customer service rather than limiting wide AI and ML capabilities to chatbots only.
+However, we prefer using a holistic approach to AI-powered customer service rather than limiting wide AI and ML capabilities to chatbots only.

 Table: Vulnerabilities and Possible AI Improvements in Customer Service